 Concrete Staining is one method of transforming plain concrete into something more decorative.
 Paint can add color too but it didn’t look as stunning and it didn’t last very long.

 Acid Stain – This type of concrete stain is a reactive type.
 This means it triggers a chemical reaction once the metallic salts it contains comes in contact with the hydrated lime in concrete surface.
 The effect is quite dramatic, causing shades of color and patterns to appear.
 Acid stains penetrate deep into the concrete floor slab so it won’t peel or fade.
 The acid stain dried into a translucent color that varies in intensity and pattern.
 No two acid stained concrete floors are alike.

 Water-based Stain – This non-reactive stain dries in the exact same color it was before application.
 Because it does not contain any metallic salt, the colors are more consistent.
 This comes in a wider range of colors, each one drying to an opaque finish.
 This type of stain is ideal for projects that call for specific designs, patterns, graphic images, and the like.
 This is great for those who love subtle water-color concrete floors Denver.

 Comparing Colored Concrete Options

 There are many different ways to acquire colored decorative concrete.
-Concrete stains, however, provide the most benefits for both residential and commercial use.
+Concrete stains, however, provide the most benefits for both residential and commercial concrete floors Denver.
 Here’s how stained concrete fares compared to other coloring options:

 Color Options – Acid stains come in earth and blue-green tones while water-based come in almost a full spectrum of colors.
 Concrete dye, integral color, and dry-shake color hardeners come in similar colors.

 UV Resistance – Concrete stains can be used on both indoor and outdoor surfaces.
 Only a few brands of concrete dyes can be used outdoors.
 Most are sensitive to UV rays.

 New & Old Concrete Use – Concrete stains can be used on both old and newly poured concrete.
 The only difference is that new concrete must cure for 28 days before the stain can be applied.
 Integral color and dry-shake color hardener can only be used on new concrete surfaces.